 The city is located in between Jorhat and Dibrugarh touching the Brahmaputra river in north and Naga Pahar (Naga Hill) in the west.
 You can see the exact location in the map below.

-After entering the Sivasagar district bus will take you to ASTC Sivasagar, which I recommend as a good destination because you can easily find hotels, markets, restaurants, etc. Moreover, all the main attractions of Sivasagar shares equal distances from the ASTC.
-So it works like a true center point with all in one benefits.
+After entering the Sivasagar district bus will take you to ASTC Sivasagar, which I recommend as a good destination because you can easily find hotels, markets, restaurants, etc. Moreover, all the main attractions of Sivasagar share equal distances from the ASTC.
+So it works like a true center point with all-in-one benefits.

 THINGS TO DO IN SIVASAGAR

 After getting your hotel room you can now comfortably visit the main attractions.
 As I have already mentioned that historic monuments are the main attractions in Sivasagar, you can start from the nearest location Siva Dol and Sivasagar Tank.